emmercm/www/src/blog/_postgres-audit-triggers.md

 We can make a generic solution for our DB if we adhere to some rules:

-- The audit table is always named predictably, e.g. `<base_table>_audit`
+- Every audit table is always named predictably, e.g. `<base_table>_audit`
+- Every audit table contains the same audit columns
-- The audit table contains every column the base table does
+- Each audit table contains every column from its base table

 Let's create a `crons_audit` table: